What Are the Latest Preventive Measures for Dengue?

 - Health Public Education and Publicity: Conducting campaigns to raise awareness and encourage public participation in dengue prevention.

 Malaysia has made considerable strides toward dengue management by enforcing the Destruction of Disease-Bearing Insect Act (DDBIA).
-Annually, authorities issued more than 13 thousand warning notices and 22,660 compounds to offenders who harboured Aedes larvae in their facilities.8
+Annually, authorities issue more than 13 thousand warning notices and 22,660 compounds to offenders who harboured Aedes larvae in their facilities.[8]

 In Summary

-WHO recommends an integrated approach to manage dengue.
-This includes a comprehensive set of interventions including vector control, public education, personal protection, disease tracking, and a safe and effective vaccine.6
+The WHO recommends an integrated approach to manage dengue.
+This includes a comprehensive set of interventions including vector control, public education, personal protection, disease tracking, and vaccination.[6]

 While minor symptoms can be managed at home, severe cases often require hospital treatment.
 Seeking medical advice early is crucial if dengue is suspected.